2020 Food & Cherry Blossom Tour of Japan

 Visit the famous ceramic towns of Arita & Imari

 Explore feudal Kumamoto, home to Japan’s last samurai

 Explore the early European enclaves of Nagasaki & Deshima

 Day 1: Arrival

-On your arrival at Fukuoka for your 2019 Food and Cherry Blossom Tour, you will be met by a Journey to the East staff member and transferred to your hotel.
-(You can get to Fukuoka by rail or air, please ask Journey to the East staff about your options.)
+On arrival in Fukuoka for your 2020 Food and Cherry Blossom Tour of Japan, you will be met by a Journey to the East staff member and escorted to your hotel.
+(Fukuoka is accessible both by rail and air - please ask us about your options.)